bmyers4495/Bible-Studies/Articles/Deity Of Christ.md

 omnipotent, omnipresent, omni-benevolent of the Bible.

 YHWH is distinct from all deities in several ways.
 Deities throughout history have been limited in power, knowledge, and love.
-For example, Zeus - the "king of gods" - according to the Greek religion was, on many occasions, outsmarted [^1]
+In the narrative of Typhon [^1], the gods [^2] fled from Typhon out of fear.
+Though there is more to the story it is safe to say, the difference between YHWH and their gods is established in this very passage.

+Yet another example of